iHanjra/module-three-study-guide/04-react-state.md

 ## Updating state in React

 - Why are we using an if statement here?
+It's determining how we are updating state and what the options are.
-- What is the `setMode` function doing?
+- What is the `setMode` function doing? changing the state

 ```jsx
 function changeMode(modeChoice) {